hashicorp/consul/website/source/docs/agent/options.html.md

 <a name="_retry_join"></a>

 * `-retry-join` - Similar to [`-join`](#_join) but allows retrying a join if the first attempt fails.
-This is useful for cases where we know the address will become available eventually.
-The list should contain IPv4 or IPv6 addresses and optionally the Serf LAN port number.specified or bracketed IPv6 addresses with optional port number.
-This is useful for cases where we know the address will become available eventually.
+This is useful for cases where you know the address will eventually be available.
+The list can contain IPv4, IPv6, or DNS addresses.
+If Consul is running on the non-default Serf LAN port, this must be specified as well.
+IPv6 must use the "bracketed" syntax.
+If multiple values are given, they are tried and retried in the order listed until the first succeeds.
+Here are some examples:

     ```sh
+    # Using a DNS entry
+    $ consul agent -retry-join "consul.domain.internal"
+    ```

+    ```sh
+    # Using IPv4
+    $ consul agent -retry-join "10.0.4.67"
+    ```

+    ```sh
+    # Using IPv6
     $ consul agent -retry-join "[::1]:8301"
+    ```

+    ```sh
+    # Using Cloud Auto-Joining
+    $ consul agent -retry-join "provider=aws tag_key=..."
     ```

     ### Cloud Auto-Joining